JSDumbuya/DigitalLibrary/README.md

 ## Notes
 - Database comes pre-seeded with demo data.
-- Future additions will include algorithms, machine learning features, and UI enhancements.
+- Future additions will include book recommendations, yearly and monthly book reports, challenges and other user focused features.